ojhavk/ojhavk.github.io/research.md

 <!-- <sub>[Research Supervision](#research-supervision)</sub> -->

 I investigate and innovate in the areas of artificial intelligence (neural networks) and data science.
-Through my research I try to answer the following questions:
+Through my research, I try to answer the following questions:

 1. How to design fast, robust, optimal, efficient learning systems?
-For example, lightweight or distilled networks, explainable and inferable neural networks and learning systems, adversarially robust and secure networks, and cost and energy-efficient networks.
+This includes research in the area of lightweight, explainable and inferable neural networks and learning systems and adversarially robust and secure networks.
 1. How to effectively solve challenging interdisciplinary problems?
 For example, image data (e.g., medical imaging), environment data (e.g. hydrology), climate data (e.g., chaotic systems).
-1. How do biological neurons behave and how to inform the design of biologically plausible neural networks?
+1. How do biological neurons behave, and how to inform the design of biologically plausible neural networks?

 I like to work with academics, industry, and students on research contributing to these questions.
 Do read examples of my work towards answering these questions and do get in touch at v[dot]k[dot]ojha[at]reading[dot]ac[dot]uk.